 September – Vietnamese feast at Banh Banh.

 For the October social we headed out to South East London for some Vietnamese food at family-run restaurant Banh Banh.
 I think it was fair to say that this place wouldn’t have been on anyone’s radar beforehand and we were glad we found it because we had some top, home-cooked Asian food including crispy eggs and shrimp pancakes that blew us away.
-Sharon (who’s a trainee pastry chef) made us some homemade chocolates and Vitaliya brought us some meringue’s from a cooking class she did) Dessert was sorted!
+Sharon (who’s a trained pastry chef) made us some homemade chocolates and Vitaliya brought us some meringue’s from a cooking class she did) Dessert was sorted!

 Thank you to: Vitaliya, Chris, Sharon, Nicola, Natalie, Michelle and Elena.